Ever wanted to create a custom WordPress theme for your website?

 How to Create a Custom WordPress Theme Without Code

-To create a custom WordPress theme with SeedProd, you’ll first need a WordPress website to install the SeedProd plugin.
+To create a custom WordPress theme with SeedProd, you’ll need a WordPress website to install the SeedProd plugin.
 If you don’t already have a WordPress installation, you can follow these steps to learn how to create a WordPress website.

 It’s also a good idea to use a development environment when changing your WordPress theme to avoid accidentally breaking your website.
-Popular WordPress hosting companies like BlueHost offer test environments by default.
+Popular hosting companies like BlueHost offer test environments by default.

 Once your WordPress site is ready, follow the steps below to create a custom WordPress theme without code.